Quickstart

 default is a call type.
 There are 4 built-in call types and you can also create your own.
 The call type controls the permissions and which features are enabled.

 The second argument is the call id.
-Call IDs can be reused, meaning that it's possible to join a call with the same id multiple times (for example, for recurring meetings).
-You can load an existing call from our servers like this:
+Call IDs can be reused, so you can join the same id multiple times (for example, for recurring meetings).
+To load an existing call without joining:

 const call = client.call("default", "my-first-call");